 We have performed a preliminary review of a majority of our contracts with customers with significant sales in 2016.
 Most of these contracts are short-term (have been completed or will be completed before the effective date); however, we do have certain long-term sales contracts that may be affected by the new requirements.
-In addition, although most of our revenue stream relates to the sale of chemical products, we have identified additional smaller revenue streams, such as our working interest in natural gas properties, performing various services, and rental income.
+In addition, although most of our revenue stream relates to the sale of chemical products, we have identified additional smaller revenue streams, such as performing various services, and rental income.
 A contract review process has been implemented to obtain and review our new or amended contracts for analysis for adopting this ASU.
+We are currently designing and developing changes to our processes, systems and controls to improve the ability to access, analyze, classify and account for our contracts.
+In addition, we are designing a process to identify, store and access data needed for the new disclosure requirements.

 We are developing a preliminary accounting policy and the methodology of identifying performance obligations, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation for the contacts that will be affected.
 We plan to elect an accounting policy to account for shipping and handling activities performed after a customer obtains control of the good as activities to fulfil the promise to transfer the good to the customer.
+We also plan to elect an accounting policy to exclude from the measurement of the transaction price all taxes assessed by a governmental authority that are both imposed on, and concurrent with, a specific revenue-producing transaction and collected by us from a customer.